MichaelHabermas/React-Native-Expo-Audio-Test-App/README.md

 - Clone project locally
 - Install dependencies using `bun install`
 - Run project using `bunx expo start`
-- launch the project in an android emulator by pushing `a`
+- Launch the project in an android emulator by pushing `a`

 ## Android
 The Audio player usually crashes after 41 plays.